Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The program sets clear professional goals, identifies skills gaps that need addressing and provides a framework for self-improvement and gains recognition from the top management, and opens up opportunities for career progression.
+- The plan sets specific professional goals, highlights gaps in skills that require addressing, offers structure for self-improvement and gains recognition from management and opens up possibilities for career advancement.

 Why should you create a Career Development Plan?